LDAP

 The cross-platform LdapForNet library is used for Windows LDAP authentication.
 See LdapForNet GitHub repository for more information.

-How to Enable LDAP External Login?¶
+How to enable LDAP External Login feature ?¶

 You need to enable the LDAP login feature and configure related settings.